 - Relationships of changes in parameters over time with changes in leptin were analyzed using regression analysis

 - Statistical significance was set at P<0.05.

 Measurements were taken at baseline, after four weeks of weight loss, and after three months of weight maintenance.

-- Body weight and body mass index were determined using measured height and weight taken by study personnel.
+- Body weight and BMI were determined using measured height and weight taken by study personnel.
 Measurements were taken at baseline, four weeks, one, two and three months

 - Body composition was determined using the deuterium dilution technique

 - Attitude toward eating was assessed using the Three Factor Eating Questionnaire and the Herman Polivy Questionnaire

 - Post-absorptive appetite profile, hunger and satiety were determined using 100mm visual analogue scales in the morning before breakfast